 |Open to international students||Yes|

-Social Work, both in the UK and internationally, has been defined as a profession that ‘promotes social change, problem solving in human relationships and the empowerment and liberation of people to enhance social justice.’
+Social work, both in the UK and internationally, has been defined as a profession that ‘promotes social change, problem solving in human relationships and the empowerment and liberation of people to enhance wellbeing.’
 Accordingly, social work takes a variety of forms and engages with a broad range of individuals, groups and communities.
-The scope of social work research is equally broad and requires researchers to be aware of, and able to engage with a variety of disciplines in a range of settings, often working alongside those with different ideas of what social work and social work research are and what each is intended to achieve (Economic and Social Research Council, 2006).
+The scope of social work research is equally broad and requires researchers to be aware of, and able to engage with a variety of disciplines in a range of settings, often working alongside those with different ideas of what social work and social work research are and what each is intended to achieve.

 This programme is designed to build on the links between research and practice in a range of settings in developing the particular skills and capacities needed by practice-based professionals and postgraduate students interested in carrying out social work and social care research.

 This programme does not include practical training in social work and does not lead to a professional qualification in social work.
 If you want to study for a qualification in social work practice, please see the MSc in Social Work.

 Fees for 2017/18

 Fees quoted are per annum and subject to annual increase.